lullichka/retrofit_rooom_demo/README.md

 Demo project

-To build and run application, https://www.weatherapi.com/ key needed to be put into local.gradle.
+To build and run application, https://www.weatherapi.com/ key in format "API_KEY=your_api_key" needed to be put into local.properties file.